kubernetes/community/contributors/devel/development.md

 the docs on [using go modules to manage dependencies](/contributors/devel/sig-architecture/vendor.md).

-## Build with Bazel/Gazel

-Building with Bazel is currently experimental.
-For more information, see [Build with Bazel].

 ## GitHub workflow

 To check out code to work on, please refer to [this guide](/contributors/guide/github-workflow.md).